 Name: Address:

 Pupil's name:

 Pupil's date of birth:

 Daytime telephone number:

 Evening telephone number:

 Email: Postcode:

-What is your complaint concerning, and what a action would you like the headteacher to take?
-It with the appropriate member of staff?
+What is your complaint concerning, and what action would you like the headteacher to take?

-, , , , , , , , , , , , , , , , , , , ,
+When did you discuss your concern/complaint with the appropriate member of staff?

 What was the result of the discussion?

 Signed: Date: